ayoub377/api_excel/README.md

 # API for Excel Data Extraction using Natural Language
 This project provides a RESTful API allowing users to upload Excel files and extract specific information from them using natural language queries.
-The backend is built using Django and Django REST Framework, and it uses [(https://huggingface.co/docs/transformers/en/model_doc/tapas)] to interpret natural language and retrieve relevant data from the Excel files.
+The backend is built using [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/), and it uses [Tapas](https://huggingface.co/docs/transformers/en/model_doc/tapas) to interpret natural language and retrieve relevant data from the Excel files.

 ## Features
   - Upload Excel files for analysis.